nmsmith/circuit-editor/README.md

 The amass tool has similar controls to the "select" and/or "move" tools of popular CAD apps.
 To amass a single item, click on it.
 To amass a rectangular region of items, click on an empty part of the canvas and then drag to specify the region.

 By default, the previous amassment will be cleared each time you amass new items.
 If you instead wish to _add_ to the current amassment, hold Shift before beginning the operation.
 (An exception: Shift-clicking on a single item will _toggle_ it, rather than add it.)
-If you wish to _remove_ from the current amassment, hold Alt before beginning the operation.
+If you wish to _remove_ from the current amassment, hold Alt/Opt before beginning the operation.
 To _clear_ the current amassment, click on an empty part of the canvas.

 Items remained amassed even after changing to another tool.
 This gives you the opportunity to manipulate the amassment using multiple tools (such as _warp_ and _slide_) without having to re-select the items after each tool change.